Evaluating the wild Brauer group: Introduction

+where the part prime to the characteristic is the Kummer sequence, and the $p$-part in characteristic $p$ is~\cite[Proposition~I.3.23.2]{I}.
+Given $a \in R^\times = \H^0(R,\Gm)$, we denote the image of $a$ in $\H^1(R,(\Z/n)(1))$ by $\{ a \}$.
+The exact triangle~\eqref{eq:kummer} further shows that, for a field $K$ of any characteristic, we have $\H^2(K) = \Br K$.

 \begin{ack} We thank Evis Ieronymou for many valuable comments and suggestions on previous drafts of this article.
 We thank Daniel Loughran for several helpful comments and references that have improved the introduction.
-We thank Bhargav Bhatt, Bas Edixhoven, Christopher Lazda, Alexei Skorobogatov and Olivier Wittenberg for useful conversations.
-We are very grateful to the anonymous referee who suggested the geometric approach that we have now adopted, following Kato in \cite{K}.
+We thank Bhargav Bhatt, Bas Edixhoven, Christopher Lazda, Yu Min, James Newton, Alexei Skorobogatov and Olivier Wittenberg for useful conversations.
+We are very grateful to the anonymous referee(s) who suggested the geometric approach that we have now adopted, following Kato in~\cite{K}, and made numerous other suggestions that have improved the paper and its exposition.
 We made substantial progress during the workshops \emph{Rational Points 2017} and \emph{Rational Points 2019} at Franken-Akademie Schloss Schney, and during the 2019 trimester programme \emph{\`{A} la red\'{e}couverte des points rationnels/Reinventing rational points} at the Institut Henri Poincar\'{e}, and we are very grateful to the organisers of these events.
-Rachel Newton is supported by EPSRC grant EP/S004696/1 and UKRI Future Leaders Fellowship MR/T041609/1. \end{ack}
+Rachel Newton was supported by EPSRC grant EP/S004696/1 and EP/S004696/2, and UKRI Future Leaders Fellowship MR/T041609/1 and MR/T041609/2. \end{ack}